Last Updated on June 23, 2026 by Emma Fajcz | Published: February 14, 2020

 Tooting Market

 Probably one of the most traditional markets on this list, the indoor Tooting Market has been a center of commerce in South London for over 80 years.
 While everything from sugarcane to sari’s can be bought inside, over the last 10 years it has transformed into a foodie pardise.
-If you are willing to make the journey, you will be rewarded with not only a wide variety of international cuisine, but also 2 markets for the price of one!
-The sister Broadway Market is only a short walk away, boasting just as many options to chow down.

-What you should try: The generous portions at Basil are the stuff of legend.
-Chinese, Thai and streetfood at its finest.
+What You Should Try: The generous portions at Basil are the stuff of legend: Chinese, Thai, and streetfood at its finest.

 Join us for an adventure through more than a thousand years of British culinary history!
 On our Borough Market & Southwark tour, we’ll show you where Londoners actually eat and introduce you to our friends who are proudly carrying on generations of gastronomic traditions.